smalltong02/keras-llm-robot/readme.md

   1. **`Load Model`**

-      **General models** can be loaded with CPU or GPU, and with 8-bits loading (`4-bits is invalid`).
+      **Fundamental models** can be loaded with CPU or GPU, and with 8-bits loading (`4-bits is invalid`).
 Set the appropriate CPU Threads to improve token output speed when using CPU.

       **Multimodal models** can be loaded with CPU or GPU.
 For Vision models, users can upload images and text for model interaction.
 For Voice models, users can interact with the model using a microphone (without the need for auxiliary models). (`Not implemented`)